When your car insurance is up for renewal, the easy approach is to just pay the premium and stay with the same insurer you’ve been with for years.

 “Typically people file complaints because of claims payments,” says Beck.
 “You want to be sure other people are happy with the way they resolve complaints.
 You want to know if your claim is going to be paid.
 Is it going to be paid timely?
 Is this a carrier that’s likely to say it’s your fault if you’re in an accident?”

-The bottom line: Don't sign on with an insurer just because it offers the lowest rates.
-Some companies offer great rates but sorry claims service.
+So, don’t sign on with an insurer just because it offers the lowest rates.
+Some companies offer great rates, but their claims service may not be so good.

-Mind the gap.
 You want to make sure that there will be no gap in coverage as you change insurers.
-Don't cancel your insurance before you have the new policy in place.
-Make sure you have something in writing from your new company before communicating your intentions to the old one, Beck advises.
+Don’t cancel your insurance before you have the new policy in place.
+Make sure you have something in writing from your new company before communicating your intentions to the old one.

 A lapse in insurance coverage could lead to serious legal and financial challenges for you, especially if you have an accident.
 It also could lead insurance companies to charge you higher premiums in the future.

 Taking these steps protects you in two ways.
-First, it ensures that the company doesn't continue to bill you.
-Second, it protects you -- and your credit -- so you're not reported to the credit bureaus for non-payment.
+First, it ensures that the company doesn’t continue to bill you.
+Second, it protects you — and your credit — so you’re not reported to the credit bureaus for non-payment.
+(Did you know you can check your credit score for free?)

-Make a good first impression.
-With a new policy that's less than 90 days old, a car insurance company can drop you easily and quickly if you file a claim, are involved in an accident or receive a speeding ticket, warns the Ohio Department of Insurance.
+When a new policy is less than 90 days old, a car insurance company can drop you easily and quickly if you file a claim, are involved in an accident or receive a speeding ticket.
+So, you want to be on your best behavior.